 Our Sumatran tiger conservation work

-The island of Sumatra is home to the Critically Endangered Sumatran tiger a sub-species of tiger not found anywhere else in the world.
-There are estimated to be just 500-600 Sumatran tigers left in the wild.
+The island of Sumatra is home to the critically endangered Sumatran tiger, a sub-species of tiger not found anywhere else in the world.
+There are estimated to be fewer than 400 Sumatran tigers left in the wild.

 That’s why we’re working at the cutting-edge of conservation to protect Sumatran tigers and other endangered tigers in Asia.